UtkarshChaurasia/data-science/README.md

-# data-science  Collection of Jupyter Notebooks used in data science course.
+# Collection of Jupyter Notebooks used in data science course.